DaanDemaecker/VulkanRenderer/README.md

 Textures can be loaded from a variety of file types.
 Textures can be used in materials to be sent to shaders so the user can use it however they want.
 Currently diffuse, gloss, specular, and normal maps are supported.

 - ***Pipeline loading***
-  The user can create a pipeline with their own shaders, shaders i have created include support for:
+  The user can create a pipeline with their own shaders, shaders I have created include support for:
     - Diffuse map
     - Normal map
     - Gloss map